The free rigid body dynamics: generalized versus classic: A large class of three dimensional quadratic Hamiltonian systems

 Hence, by combining this result with Proposition \eqref{pr.6.3}, we proved that if there exists $\alpha,\beta\in\mathbb{R}$ such that the symmetric matrix $P^{\alpha,\beta}:=\alpha K+\beta A$ is positive definite, then the quadratic Hamiltonian system \eqref{general}, $(\R^3,\{\cdot,\cdot\}_{K,\bold{k}},H_{A,\bold{a}})$, describes actually the relaxed free rigid body dynamics with three linear controls.

+Since any first-order autonomous three-dimensional differential equation possessing two independent quadratic constants of motion can be written as a Hamilton-Poisson dynamical system of type \eqref{general}(eventually after a time re-parameterization; see for details \cite{tudoran}), we obtain the following consequence.

+\begin{remark} Any first-order autonomous three-dimensional differential equation possessing two independent quadratic constants of motion which admits a positive/negative definite linear combination, is affinely equivalent to the classical "relaxed" free rigid body dynamics with linear linear controls. \end{remark}

-Moreover, if there exists $\alpha,\beta,\gamma,\delta\in\R$ as in Proposition \eqref{cdd} such that the following relation holds true then by Proposition \eqref{pr.5.3}, the system \eqref{general} is affinely equivalent to the classical relaxed free rigid body dynamics.
+Note that if there exists $\alpha,\beta,\gamma,\delta\in\R$ as in Proposition \eqref{cdd} such that the following relation holds true then by Proposition \eqref{pr.5.3}, the system \eqref{general} is affinely equivalent to the classical relaxed free rigid body dynamics.

 Next result gives another sufficient condition for which the general system \eqref{general} is affinely equivalent to the classical relaxed free rigid body dynamics, via the Propositions \eqref{pr.5.1}, \eqref{pr.5.3}. \begin{proposition} If there exists $\alpha,\beta\in\mathbb{R}$, $\beta\neq 0$ and $\gamma \in\R^3$ such that the symmetric matrix $K^{\alpha,\beta}=\alpha A+\beta K$ is positive definite, and $A\gamma +\bold{a}=0$, $K\gamma +\bold{k}=0$, then the system \eqref{general} is homothetically equivalent to the dynamical system: